sinclairzx81/threadbox/readme.md

 ## Marshal

 Denotes a class as being marshalled.
 This enables instances of classes to be sent and reconstructed across thread boundaries.
-If enabled, ThreadBox will automatically marshal instances of the class when pass as function arguments to a thread as well as over [channels](#Channel).
+If enabled, ThreadBox will automatically marshal instances of the class when passed as function arguments to a thread as well as over [channels](#Channel).

 This functionality allows class instances to be passed into threads for remote invocation.
 There is a serialization cost to marshalling however, use when appropriate.